chrisnoonan98675/site/xl-deploy/how-to/deploy-your-first-application-on-websphere.markdown

 - 5.0.0
 ---

-After you have installed your version of [XL Deploy](http://xebialabs.com/products/xl-deploy) and logged in for the first time, follow these instructions to:
+After you have [installed XL Deploy](/xl-deploy/how-to/install-xl-deploy.html) and logged in for the first time, follow these instructions to:

 1. Connect XL Deploy to your IBM WebSphere Application Server (WAS) Network Deployment (ND) or Base installation
-1. Add WAS middleware containers to the XL Deploy Repository
+1. Discover your WAS middleware containers
 1. Create an environment where you can deploy applications
 1. Import a sample application into XL Deploy
 1. Deploy the sample application to the environment that you created

-If you haven't set up XL Deploy yet, refer to [Install XL Deploy](/xl-deploy/how-to/install-xl-deploy.html) to install the software.

 ## Connect to your infrastructure